What Could Be The Value Of The Register $t1

 jr $ra # Return

 In this recursive factorial function, the value of $a0 (the argument n) and $ra (the return address) are saved on the stack before the recursive call.
-This ensures that the function returns to the correct location with the correct value of n.
+That's why this ensures that the function returns to the correct location with the correct value of n.
 The $t1 register could be used for intermediate calculations within the function, but its value should not be relied upon after the recursive call.

 Common Pitfalls and How to Avoid Them